siavvasm/LiferayCustomAuthenticators/README.md

  path/to/liferay-portal-6.2.0-ce-ga1/tomcat-7.0.42/lib/ext
  ```

- 3. Paste the .jar file containing the custom Authenticator classes inside this folder (along with the other jar files which are necessary for the GithubAuthenticator.java and can be found inside the *target* folder of this repository).
+ 3. Paste the .jar file containing the custom Authenticator classes inside this folder (along with the other .jar files which are necessary for the GithubAuthenticator.java and can be found inside the *target* folder of this repository).

  4. Go back to the tomcat directory and navigate to webapps/ROOT/WEB-INF/classes.
 In particular, the exact path should look like the following: